First country of asylum

 The first country of asylum concept was applied twice in 2020, including in relation to a gay man from Burundi who was granted refugee protection in Uganda,[3] but the author of this report cannot say with certainty if this concept was applied in 2021.

-According to the BCHR legal representatives, the Asylum Office failed to assess the risk and problems that the applicant faced as a gay man in Uganda and the persecution that he was subjected to by Ugandan security forces.
+In the first case, according to the BCHR legal representatives, the Asylum Office failed to assess the risk and problems that the applicant faced as a gay man in Uganda and the persecution that he was subjected to by Ugandan security forces.
 Another problem that was flagged by BCHR lawyers is the fact that the applicant was left only one day to provide evidence and challenge the application of the first country of asylum concept.[4]
 The Asylum Commission rejected BCHR’s appeal, but the Administrative Court upheld it stating in essence that the time which was left to the applicant to dispute the safety in the first country of asylum was insufficient.[5]

 [1] Article 43(1) Asylum Act.